Patriot miners sue Peabody, Arch over retiree benefits

 “(But) Peabody and Arch, apparently, don’t want to pay that,” he said.

-The lawsuit was filed in West Virginia, home to most of Patriot’s operations.
-The union has said it wants Patriot’s bankruptcy to play out in West Virginia where its members would have more of a voice.
+The lawsuit is filed in West Virginia, where most of Patriot’s operations are based.
+The union wants Patriot’s bankruptcy to play out in West Virginia, saying its members would have more of a voice there.

-Patriot filed for Chapter 11 bankruptcy protection in New York despite not having operations there.
-The union has said that constitutes unfair forum-shopping and has asked that the case be moved to West Virginia.
-Its request is still pending in bankruptcy court in Manhattan.
+Patriot filed for Chapter 11 in New York despite not having operations in the state.
+The union has asked that the case be moved to West Virginia, a request still pending in bankruptcy court in Manhattan.

 The bankruptcy is In re Patriot Coal Corp, U.S. Bankruptcy Court, Southern District of New York, No. 12-12900.